Mahmoud-A1i/DrugModel/README.md

 I acknowledge the use of the base transformer architecture from https://github.com/hkproj/pytorch-transformer, which served as a starting point for the model developed in this project.
 The architecture was substantially modified and adapted to suit the specific requirements of SMILES generation and molecular property prediction.

 I also utilized code from the Molecular Sets repository (https://github.com/molecularsets/moses), specifically the methods found in utils/sascorer.py, including calculateScore, novelty, and fraction_valid.
 Due to the outdated nature of the library, direct usage was not feasible; therefore, I integrated and adapted the necessary components into this project to ensure compatibility and functionality.

-This dynamic adjustment helps balance the different components of the loss function throughout the training process.